actions/importer-labs/jenkins/readme.md

 ## Bootstrap Jenkins

  1. Run the Jenkins setup script.
-This script will setup GitLab and ensure it is ready to use.
+This script will setup Jenkins and ensure it is ready to use.
 In general, this script should be run first if you are starting a new codespace or restarting an existing one.

 - Navigate to the terminal within your Codespace.
 - Run `source jenkins/bootstrap/setupjenkins.sh` to kick off the creation of your Jenkins instance.